SmartBear/git-en-boite/README.md

 ## Architecture

-git aux boite is written in Node-JS, but runs in a docker container.
+git-en-boite is written in Node-JS, but runs in a docker container.
 It exposes an HTTP API.

 ## Sample app

-Try out the sample app to get a feel for what git-aux-boite can do for you.
+Try out the sample app to get a feel for what git-en-boite can do for you.